Innovating to Create High-Performing Systems for Injury Recovery Symposium 2025

 University of Melbourne

-From GENSIMO to VersiSim - the maturation of an agent-based model (the TAC Digital Twin)
+From GENSIMO to VersiSim: The maturation of an agent-based model (the Transport Accident Commission Digital Twin)

 The University of Queensland